gcourtade/masters/2024/IBM_denovo_PET/README.md

-# Creation of novel PET-degrading enzymes with machine learning and the development of a high-throughput screening assay in *Vibrio natriegens*
+# Creation of novel PET-degrading enzymes with machine learning and the development of a screening assay in *Vibrio natriegens*
 ## Ingrid Moa Bolstad

-This GitHub repository contains the raw data and scripts for my master thesis  _Creation of novel PET-degrading enzymes with machine learning and the development of a high-throughput screening assay in Vibrio natriegens_.
+This GitHub repository contains the raw data and scripts for my master thesis.

 ## Contents